s-feles/epilog/README.md

 ```
 For the example program.pl provided, the exec command is `dune exec epilog -- program.pl`.
 ~~It should print the AST to your terminal/specified output stream.~~
-Currently a simple and probably unstable version of Robinson's term unification algorithm is implemented.
-It employs a small change in the AST making the node data field mutable.
 You can check if two terms are unifiable or not by writing them in program.pl in two consecutive lines as Prolog facts.
 These are, of course, more often than not, *incorrect Prolog programs*, but they are still *correctly parseable* for Epilog's purposes.
 ______